turingschool-examples/backend_mod_1_prework/README.md

 # Environment

-Before starting on Strings, Floats, Arrays, If statements, etc, we need to do a little more setup to prepare a ruby-specific development environment.
+Before starting on Strings, Floats, Arrays, If statements, etc, we need to do a little more setup to prepare a Ruby-specific development environment.

 We'll walk through this process now to make sure we have what we need, and finish with getting started on our first day of homework.